MCDRA135/brainfuck_interpreter/README.md

 - @ : Reset memory state
 - ! : Exit the shell.

-# NEW !
-Now in C version for faster Brainf\*ck execution !
+# Now in C version for faster Brainf\*ck execution
 Was made using only standard C, so should be platform- and compiler-independant.

 ## Usage